-- Bubble app has taken another approach and introduced the women first messaging system.
+- Bumble app has taken another approach and introduced the women first messaging system.
 Girls should initiate the conversation after they’ve got matched.
 This was aimed to reduce a number of inappropriate messages female users get.
 The community response has been overwhelmingly positive so far.

 - Siren app offered women an option to initially blur their profile photos and get messages from people only interested in their answers to dating questions.